Varying Maintenance Payments

 - The order may go up or down and so getting the best input possible as to the strength of your case (either at court or in the negotiations) is a crucial first task.

-You will need to find the original court document – “the order”.
-Your lawyer should have provided you with this and if not you can usually obtain a copy from the Court.
+You will need the original Court Order which the court can usually provide if you don’t have it.
 You can’t ask for a variation without showing that there has been a change of circumstance so you have to show what was each side’s position when the original order was made.
-If you reached agreement without going to Court, the Court will have required a “statement of information” or “form D081”.
-Ideally find this or get a copy from the Court.
+If you reached agreement without going to Court, the Court will have required a “statement of information” or “form D81”.
 If the order was made at Court then identifying the precise financial position put to the Court may be more difficult.
-Usually the best answers will be provided by the barristers’ summaries of information submitted to the Court.
-Copies may have been given to you (and if they were not then you should try and get them from your solicitor if you had one).
-If the Court gave a judgment in writing or orally (explaining the reasons for the order it was going to make) then obtain a copy of this.
+We can assist in tracking down the right information.

 Get advice.
 Going back to the barrister who helped you may be a good choice.
 Others may prefer to get a new view.
 At FLiP, we know that any Court application must be fully justified in terms of the scale of the likely benefit and the cost of securing the variation.
 We aim to provide an efficient and economic assessment of the prospects of success.